renkun-ken/rlist/README.md

 [![Build Status](https://travis-ci.org/renkun-ken/rlist.png?branch=master)](https://travis-ci.org/renkun-ken/rlist)

 rlist is a set of tools for working with list objects.
-Its goal is to make it easier to work with lists by providing a wide range of functions on non-tabular data stored in them.
+Its goal is to make it easier to work with lists by providing a wide range of functions that operate on non-tabular data stored in them.

 This package supports list filtering, mapping, grouping, sorting, updating, searching, file input/output, and many other functions.
 It implements collection pipeline and strongly recommends functional programming style in list operations.